top of page

 Therefore, some Doberman Pinschers bite.

 This argument has a conclusion ("some Doberman Pinschers bite") that doesn't follow from the premises (the reasons offered in support of the conclusion).
-The subset of dogs that are Doberman Pinschers could be entirely separate from the subset of dogs that bite.
+The subset of dogs that are Doberman Pinschers could be entirely separate from the subset of dogs that bite!

 You might say, “but it’s true—some Dobermans do bite!”
 Sure, that may well be the case, but there's nothing internal to the argument's structure that should convince you of that.
 Instead, what you may have done is inject your own prior understanding of the world into the argument (e.g., "I saw a Doberman bite a guy; therefore, some Doberman Pinschers bite"—well, that's a better argument, but its a totally different one!).
-We shouldn’t assume it’s a good argument just because of the content (i.e., that we agree with the content of the conclusion).
+We shouldn’t assume it’s a logical argument just because of the content (i.e., that we agree with the content of the conclusion).
 It's a bad argument—in this case, an illogical one—because of the lack of relationship among the statements; the reasons or premises aren't logically connected to the conclusion.

 Again, when an argument is logically correct, conclusions follow from the reasons for those conclusions, which is an altogether separate idea from whether the conclusion itself is true.

-Consider using the following example belief as a conclusion: "social distancing during the Covid-19 pandemic is important for reducing the spread of the disease."
+Consider using the following example belief as a conclusion: "social distancing during the Covid-19 pandemic was important for reducing the spread of the disease."
 Imagine your friend Pat holds this belief.
 As you discuss this view with Pat, it becomes clear that her main reason for holding this view is that she thinks the majority of other people also hold this belief.
 This is an example of a logical mistake sometimes referred to as the bandwagon fallacy (i.e., coming to a conclusion simply because other people seem to agree that it's true).

 Completeness

-An essay that looks at the reasons something may be true while neglecting key reasons it could be false is incomplete and can be misleading.
+An essay that looks at the reasons something may be true while neglecting legitimate reasons it could be false is incomplete and can be misleading.
 Hastily written works sometimes also consider only one or two reasons something may be true while neglecting additional, perhaps more important, reasons it may be true.
 At other times, the reasons offered may be obvious or relatively shallow, without considering deeper root causes.

 Of course, good critical thinking also entails knowing where to stop.
 Things can always be explained further, but a writer or speaker needs to know how much explanation is needed to achieve their goals and whether doing more would be going too far.